minvws/nl-kat-mula/docs/design.md

 ## Purpose

+The *scheduler* is tasked with populating and maintaining a priority queue of items that are ranked that can be popped off through api calls, or dispatched.

+The scheduler is designed to be extensible ...

 The *scheduler* maintains a priority queue for discovery tasks to be performed by the workers (*boefjes* and *normalizers*).
 The scheduler is tasked with maintaining and updating the priority queue with jobs that can be picked up by